-1) Experimental Configurations
+1) EXPERIMENTAL CONFIGURATIONS

-We conducted a series of experiments using a Spark cluster consisting of one master node and two worker nodes.
+We conducted a series of experiments using a Spark cluster consisting of one driver node and two secondary nodes.
 This configuration was chosen as it is commonly used in existing studies and sufficient to demonstrate the feasibility and effectiveness of our core design.
-Each worker node ran a Spark executor with 8 CPU cores and 48GB of memory, using 8 data partitions to enable parallel processing.
+Each secondary node ran a Spark executor with 8 CPU cores and 48GB of memory, using 8 data partitions to enable parallel processing.
 Both dSTREAM and the comparison targets were executed on the Oracle JVM 8 with the G1 garbage collector.
 Detailed hardware configurations can be found in Table 3.